France train attack hero Stone stabbed in California

 Bernard said police had not yet asked Stone whether he had been drinking before the altercation.
 Bernard said Stone was out with four friends, a man and three women, and his companions had been drinking.

-The other group consisted of two or three people who fled the scene in a gray or black Toyota Camry and have not yet been apprehended, Bernard said.
+The other group consisted of two or three people who fled the scene in a grey or black Toyota Camry and have not yet been apprehended, Bernard said.

 "Everybody send prayers out to the Stone family today," Skarlatos said on Twitter.